-1540s, "emptiness of space," from Latin vacuum "an empty space, vacant place, a void," noun use of neuter of vacuus "empty, unoccupied, devoid of," figuratively "free, unoccupied," from PIE *wak-, extended form of root *eue- "to leave, abandon, give out."
+1540s, "emptiness of space," from Latin vacuum "an empty space, vacant place, a void," noun use of neuter of vacuus "empty, unoccupied, devoid of," figuratively "free, unoccupied," from Proto-Italic *wakowos, related to the source of Latin vacare "to be empty" (from PIE *wak-, extended form of root *eue- "to leave, abandon, give out"), with adjectival suffix -uus.
 Properly a loan-translation of Greek kenon, literally "that which is empty."

 Meaning "a space emptied of air" is attested from 1650s.
 Vacuum tube "glass thermionic device" is attested from 1859.
 Vacuum cleaner is from 1903; shortened form vacuum (n.) first recorded 1910.